aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

    - **IMPORTANT: Use a config file from the Github code branch you are deploying from, as valid parameters change over time.
 The `main` branch is NOT the current release and often will not work with the GA releases.**
    - sample config files can be found in [this](../../reference-artifacts/SAMPLE_CONFIGS/) folder;
    - descriptions of the sample config files and customization guidance can be found [here](./customization-index.md);
-   - unsure where to start, use the `config.lite-XXX-example.json`, where XXX is VPN for Fortinet, GWLB for Checkpoint, NFW for AWS, and CTNFW for Control Tower w/NFW;
+   - unsure where to start, use the `config.lite-CTNFW-example.json`, where CTNFW is for Control Tower w/NFW;
    - These configuration files can be used, as-is, with only minor modification to successfully deploy the sample architectures;
-   - A _Beta_ GUI based config file editor is available for download with the v1.5.0 release
-     - it is NOT production ready, please compare the before and after config files and ensure only desired changes were made to your config before proceeding;
    - On upgrades, compare your deployed configuration file with the latest branch configuration file for any new or changed parameters;
 2. At minimum, you MUST update the AWS account names and email addresses in the sample file:
    - For existing accounts, they _must_ match identically to both the account names and email addresses defined in AWS Organizations;